-The SUSFEED 2 project aims to optimise the process of generating sustainable fish feed through mixing microbial fermentation from inexpensive mixed and/or waste gas streams.
-The project will also assess economic viability and carbon credentials of the process.
+The SUSFEED 2 project aimed to optimise the process of generating sustainable fish feed through mixing microbial fermentation from inexpensive mixed and/or waste gas streams.
+The project also looked to assess the economic viability and carbon credentials of the process.

 CPI Innovation Services Ltd